csq/xkcd-viewer/README.md

 ## FEATURES
 - **Random comic**: Users can choose to view a random comic from the xkcd archive.
+- **Search comic**: Enables users to find a specific comic by its ID.
 - **Explain comic**: Provide a link to an external website where users can read an explanation of the current comic.
 - **Save comic image**:  Users can download the current comic as an image to share.
 - **Keyboard Shortcuts**: The app supports keyboard shortcuts for common actions, such as navigating between comics.